 3. Policy statement

 This policy provides guidelines for the management of dividing fences.

 LAHC will negotiate with adjoining private owners on installation or repair of dividing fences separating the land on the common boundary line to ensure the security and privacy of tenants and be a responsible neighbour.

-If an adjoining private owner wants to replace a dividing fence, they need to contact FACS on 1800 422 322 or contact their local FACS Housing office.
+If an adjoining private owner wants to replace a dividing fence, they need to contact DCJ on 1800 422 322 or contact their local DCJ Housing office.

 The private owners request should include the following information: